AI Features Guide

 Overview

 Workunit is designed from the ground up for AI collaboration.
-Unlike traditional project management tools adapted for AI, Workunit treats AI models as first-class team members, enabling seamless context sharing, real-time synchronization, and intelligent workflow automation across multiple LLMs.
+Unlike traditional project management tools adapted for AI, Workunit treats AI models as first-class team members, enabling seamless context sharing, real-time synchronization, and workflow automation across multiple LLMs.

 This guide explores Workunit's AI features in depth, showing you how to leverage multi-LLM collaboration, preserve context across sessions, and accelerate your development workflow with AI-powered assistance.